swizzin/docs.swizzin.ltd/docs/applications/deluge.md

 After installation, if there will be two 2 new packages installed: libtorrent, and deluge-common.
 Due to potential packaging conflicts with your distribution's repository, the package `deluge-common` has been held by apt and will not be marked for upgrade.
 You may see apt issue a warning regarding the held `deluge-common` package.
 This is completely normal and it means the apt mark is working as expected.
 The package name for `libtorrent` does not interfere with any apt packages and should not issue any upgrade warnings.

-### Install Options
+### Choosing versions

-When installing Deluge, depending on your operating system, you'll have a couple choices available to you:
+When installing Deluge, depending on your operating system, you'll have a couple choices available to you.

 #### Deluge Version
 - **Repo**: performs an `apt-get install deluged deluge-console deluge-web` and pulls whatever is available from your operating system's repository.
 To check versions, you can use the [Debian Package Tracker](https://www.debian.org/distrib/packages) or the [Ubuntu Package Tracker](https://packages.ubuntu.com/).